Pro-Social Policies and Impression Management: The American Arabian Oil Company (Aramco), 1932-1974

 Abstract

 In emerging economies, economic development and pro-social policies are closely entwined.
 Multinational corporations have presented a positive image of their economic and social activities to investors and society to justify exploiting countries’ natural resources.
-This study examines the Arabian American Oil Company’s (Aramco) pro-social/CSR programs in employment, housing and healthcare from 1932-1974.
-These programs did not stem from a philanthropic rationale but were necessary to enable Aramco to create the infrastructure to find, extract and control the oil assets.
-Hierarchical control was institutionalised through racism and discrimination in employment, housing and health regulations.
+This study examines the Arabian American Oil Company’s (Aramco) pro-social/corporate social responsibility programs in employment, housing, and healthcare from 1932 to 1974.
+These programs did not stem from a philanthropic rationale but were necessary to enable Aramco to create the infrastructure to find, extract, and control the oil assets.
+Hierarchical control was institutionalized through racism and discrimination in employment, housing, and health regulations.
 However, Aramco adopted impression management strategies to present a positive image of itself as a socially responsible company contributing to the economic and social development of Saudi Arabia.
-We analyse management statements in Company Reports and internal documents to identify and categorise the application of these impression management techniques up to when the Saudi government took a controlling stake in Aramco.
+We analyze management statements in company reports and internal documents to identify and categorize the application of these impression management techniques up to when the Saudi government took a controlling stake in Aramco.

 Original languageEnglish